RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Edit this page** - Click "edit" to switch to this results page and edit its content.

 - **This is currently the default Results Page** - Indicates which page is the default one.
-Customer will be taken to the default results page unless you redirect them with [Jump Logic](#conditional-logic) to another page.
+Customer will be taken to the default results page unless you redirect them with [Jump Logic](#jump-logic) to another page.

 **Results Page 2**

 - **You're editing this Results Page settings & blocks** - Indicates which results page you are currently editing.

-- **Set as default** - Click "set" to select this resutls page as default.
-Customer will be taken to the default results page unless you redirect them with [Jump Logic](#conditional-logic) to another page.
+- **Set as default** - Click "set" to select this results page as default.
+Customer will be taken to the default results page unless you redirect them with [Jump Logic](#jump-logic) to another page.

-**Create new Results Page** - add a new resutls page to your quiz.
+**Create new Results Page** - add a new results page to your quiz.

 ### Discounts Settings

 ![quiz builder resutls page discount](/images/manual_quizbuilder_resultspage_settings_discount.png)

-**Discount Code Settings** - Allows to add a static discount to your resutls page.
+**Discount Code Settings** - Allows to add a static discount to your results page.
 Click "Add" to open the discount menu.

 ![quiz builder results page discount discount code](/images/manual_quizbuilder_resultspage_settings_discount_discountcode.png)

 - **Visible discount** - Select the discount % from the dropdown.
-The percentage discount will be visible in the results page products.
+The percentage discount will be visible on the results page products.
 The discount code will be automatically redeemed at checkout.

 - **Code** - Type a discount code that corresponds to this discount.
 You have to set up this discount code in your store > Shopify Discounts first.
 Follow this guide to learn [How to add a discount to the quiz]().